Jordanbarker/jordanbarker.github.io/marathon.md

 ### Workout Creation

+With the LLM primed with the latest running research and my current training status, I had it generate my workouts on a weekly basis.
+The workouts were sent to my Garmin account via their API so that I could follow along easily.
 Here is an example of a workout that was generated through this process:

 ![AI generated workout plan for Sunday](Assets/marathon/sunday_workout.png)